emmettgb/Neptune.jl/README.md

 ### Input

-A Pluto notebook is made up of small blocks of Julia code (_cells_) and together they form a [**_reactive_** notebook](https://medium.com/@mbostock/a-better-way-to-code-2b1d2876a3a0).
+A Pluto notebook is made up of small blocks of Julia code (_cells_) and together they form a notebook.
-When you change a variable, Pluto automatically re-runs the cells that refer to it.
-Cells can even be placed in arbitrary order - intelligent syntax analysis figures out the dependencies between them and takes care of execution.

-Cells can contain _arbitrary_ Julia code, and you can use external libraries.
-There are no code rewrites or wrappers, Pluto just looks at your code once before evaluation.
+Notebook cells can contain _arbitrary_ Julia code, and you can use external libraries.
+There are no code rewrites or wrappers, Neptune just looks at your code once before evaluation.

 ### Output

-Your notebooks are **saved as pure Julia files** ([sample](https://github.com/fonsp/Pluto.jl/blob/master/sample/Basic.jl)), which you can then import as if you had been programming in a regular editor all along.
+Like in Pluto, your notebooks are **saved as pure Julia files** ([sample](https://github.com/fonsp/Pluto.jl/blob/master/sample/Basic.jl)), which you can then import as if you had been programming in a regular editor all along.
 You can also export your notebook with cell outputs as attractive HTML and PDF documents.
 By reordering cells and hiding code, you have full control over how you tell your story.

 <br >

-## Dynamic environment

-Pluto offers an environment where changed code takes effect instantly and where deleted code leaves no trace.
-Unlike Jupyter or Matlab, there is **no mutable workspace**, but rather, an important guarantee:

-<blockquote align="center"><em><b>At any instant</b>, the program state is <b>completely described</b> by the code you see.</em></blockquote>
-No hidden state, no hidden bugs.

 ### Interactivity